seacode/gmacs/docs/smbkc/smbkc.md

 ## 5. Model Objective Function and Weighting Scheme

 The objective function consists of a sum of eight "negative loglikelihood" terms characterizing the hypothesized error structure of the principal data inputs with respect to their true, i.e., model-predicted, values and four "penalty" terms associated with year-to-year variation in model recruit abundance and fishing mortality in the directed fishery and groundfish trawl and fixed-gear fisheries.
-See Table 4, where upper and lower case letters designate model-predicted and data-computed quantities, respectively, and boldface letters again indicate vector quantities.
+See Table \ref{tab:stage_cpue}, where upper and lower case letters designate model-predicted and data-computed quantities, respectively, and boldface letters again indicate vector quantities.
 Sample sizes $n_t$ (observed number of male SMBKC $\le$ 90 mm CL) and estimated coefficients of variation $\widehat{cv}_t$ were used to develop appropriate variances for stage-proportion and abundance-index components.
-The weights $\lambda_j$ appearing in the objective function component expressions in Table 4 play the role of "tuning" parameters in the modeling procedure.
+The weights $\lambda_j$ appearing in the objective function component expressions in Table \ref{tab:stage_cpue} play the role of "tuning" parameters in the modeling procedure.

-Table 4.
+Table 4XX.
 Loglikelihood and penalty components of base-model objective function.
 The $\lambda_k$ are weights, described in text; the neff t are effective sample sizes, also described in text.
 All summations are with respect to years over each data series.

 | Component | Distribution | Form |
 |-----------|--------------|------|